-My portraiture, fashion, landscape and fine art photography has been featured in some of the most prestigious journals in the photographic industry.
-I’m proud to say that my pet and animal portraits have also been well recognized over the years.
+My portraiture, fashion, landscape and fine art photography has been featured in some of the photographic industry’s best known journals.
 Until relatively recently animal and pet photography (at least in the domestic sense) was regarded as something of a niche subject.
 It’s always been well accepted that your dog can be transported to the local photography studio and posed (if your pet is especially obedient) in front of a traditional background for a classic portrait.
 I often create similar studies on location.
 But in my experience most pet and animal owners love the more characterful pictures of their animals, showing their personalities.
 I’m sometimes asked to talk about how I approach my work in the field - whether my subjects are humans or their furry friends.

 The Journal of the royal photographic society

-This is without doubt one of the most prestigious photography magazines in the world.
-It was fantastic to be asked to contribute to the June 2015 edition of the The Journal, as a three page feature.
-The subject was fine art portraiture of pets and animals, and how we can overcome the many constraints we might face.
+As one of the most prestigious photography magazines in the world it was fantastic to be asked to contribute to the June 2015 edition of the The Journal.
+My three page feature was in the subject was fine art portraiture of pets and animals, and how we can overcome the many constraints we might face.

 THE PHOTOGRAPHY SHOw, march 2015

 During my time as a brand ambassador for Olympus UK one of my most enjoyable outings involved taking part in the speaker lineup at The Photography Show, held at Birmingham's NEC.
-This is a huge event attracting the world's finest speakers - it was a privilege to be invited to join the educators.
+This is a huge event attracting the world's best known speakers - it was a privilege to be invited to join the list of educators.
 My talk was about how to find and photograph animals in a country where wild creatures can be in short supply!

 professional imagemaker june 2014